tamasjung/maker/README.md

 ## Features

-* dependency tracking by looking for functions based on the parameter names
+* dependency tracking by looking for functions based on the names of parameters
 * works across namespaces
 * asynchronous goals
 * dynamic parameter/dependency list